mariuszkuswik/KCNA/README.md

 ---
 **Namespaces** - Kubernetes also has a concept of *namespaces*, which are not to be confused with kernel namespaces that are used to isolate containers.
 A Kubernetes namespace can be used to divide a cluster into multiple virtual clusters, which can be used for multi-tenancy when multiple teams share a cluster. **Please note that Kubernetes namespaces are not suitable for strong isolation and should more be viewed like a directory on a computer where you can organize objects and manage which user has access to which folder.**

-## Kubectl cheat sheet
-- ```kubectl api-resources``` -  It provides a comprehensive list of all the resource types available in the cluster along with their names, shortnames, API groups, namespaced status, and kind.
-It's a helpful command for understanding the resources available for use in Kubernetes but does not directly list the API groups alone.

-- ```kubectl api-version``` -  it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format <group>/<version>.
-This command helps users understand the different API versions and groups that their Kubernetes cluster supports, enabling them to use the appropriate API version for their resources and operations.

-To list the available API groups and their versions you can run kubectl with the “api-versions” option:

-kubectl api-versions |more
-admissionregistration.k8s.io/v1beta1
-apiextensions.k8s.io/v1beta1
-apiregistration.k8s.io/v1
-apiregistration.k8s.io/v1beta1
-...

 ## Kubernetes API
 The Kubernetes API is the most important component of a Kubernetes cluster.
 Without it, communication with the cluster is not possible, every user and every component of the cluster itself needs the api-server.